Let’s talk about why we have to wait and how to understand the wait types.

 That’s explain a lot, because the SQL Server threads doesn’t run all in the same time.
 A good example is when our query is doing physical reads.
 The IO subsystem is the slowest part of our resources and probably will take some time if the query is reading gigabytes of data.

-After the CPU request the data we are querying the disk will run for it, but before send the data back there another step.
-All data need to go to memory first and imagine a scenario that you don’t have space and first need to open space for that data you need.
-How many threads are using to run this query?
+After the CPU request the data from the disk, the disk will run for it, but before send the data back.
+All data need to go to memory first and that may don’t have the necessary space.
+The thread is going to wait until some resources been released first.
+There are many scenarios, for example, how many threads are running this query?
 How long will take to the application to show that data?